Dust mite allergy

 Allergic rhinitis affects about 1 out of 4 people in industrialized countries like Germany.
 Most people develop the allergic reaction before the age of 20.

 Dust mite allergies very often first develop in childhood or puberty, and never go away again.
-If people have allergic rhinitis for many years, the allergy might “move down” into the lower airways (lungs) too, causing asthma.
+If a person suffers from allergic rhinitis for many years, an “allergic march” may occur.
+This term describes the progression of the allergy, whereby the symptoms move from affecting the upper airways to affecting the lower ones, causing asthma.

 Important: Sometimes people can also become allergic to certain foods after a while.
 This is a phenomenon known as cross-reactivity.
 This is less likely to happen with dust mite allergies than it is with other allergies, like hay fever.
 But people who have dust mite allergies may become allergic to foods like shellfish and mollusks such as mussels, crabs or snails.

-Severe symptoms may increase the likelihood of developing other medical conditions such as sinusitis (inflammation of the sinuses).
+Severe symptoms can increase the risk of secondary conditions such as sinusitis.
 Allergic rhinitis often makes the mucous membranes that line the airways overly sensitive in general too.
-As a result, the nose of those affected may react more strongly than other people to irritants like dry air in heated rooms and cigarette smoke.
+This can also cause symptoms as a result of irritants like cigarette smoke and dry air in heated rooms.

 How can a dust mite allergy be prevented?